OWASP/www-chapter-riyadh/index.md

 ## Past Meetings:

+<h2>August 2026 Event Details </h2> <br />
+<b>Date - 12 August 2026 </b> <br />
+<b>Time - 9:00 PM to 10:00 PM </b> <br />

+<b>AI Security: From Innovation Risk to Competitive Advantage </b> <br />

+<b>Topic Details: </b> <br />

+As organizations accelerate AI adoption, the conversation can no longer be only about what AI can enable.
+We also need to ask:

+🔹 How do we secure AI systems against emerging threats?
+🔹 How do we manage risks such as prompt injection, data leakage, model manipulation, and insecure AI supply chains?
+🔹 How can AI governance and security work together without slowing innovation?
+🔹 And most importantly, how can organizations turn AI trust and security into a competitive advantage?

+The organizations that succeed with AI won’t necessarily be those that adopt it fastest but those that can innovate securely, govern responsibly, and build trust at scale.

+A valuable discussion with the Riyadh cybersecurity community and a great opportunity to exchange perspectives on where AI security is heading.

+<b>Speaker - [Aatif Khan]</b> <br />

+Aatif Khan is a data-driven, seasoned AI and cyber security expert who is passionate about creating customer-focused products.
+His area of specialisation includes developing cyber defence strategies, setting up security operations centers for large enterprises, developing and delivering data protection and privacy strategies, implementing data privacy in day-to-day operations, developing an AI strategy, governance, and risk management programme, from scratch for enterprises.
+He specializes in building and scaling security programmes for startups and Fortune 500 organisations.

+He has 17+ years of experience in information security and has spent most of his time assessing security risks in secure environments.
+He spent a lot of time in the early stages of his career working on malware analysis, risk assessments, penetration testing, cyber security audits, and cyber security governance, risk, and compliance.

+He has also delivered infosec training to corporate, defence personnel, and cyber-crime police officials.
+He has authored and published various white papers covering different areas of information security.
+He has spoken at numerous information security conferences such as SANS & UK NCSC CyberThreat London, Security BSides London, OWASP Amsterdam, Cyber Security Asia Malaysia, @Hack Riyadh, BlackHat, etc., and other conferences across the EMEA region.
+He was interviewed by the Associated Press, Voice of America, Hakin9, and numerous other media channels for his expertise on emerging cybersecurity threats.

+His passion and focus have been on building security teams that can adapt to the dynamic changes within security whilst delivering on governance, risk, and compliance outcomes.

+He is a keen supporter of a mentoring programme within the security profession, including the development of security professionals.
+He completed Master of Science in Artificial Intelligence from Liverpool John Moores University, UK, and is working on AI-driven advanced threat detection and response with modern security analytics.

+<h2>April 2026 Event Details </h2> <br />
+<b>Date - 30 April 2026 </b> <br />
+<b>Time - 9:00 PM to 10:00 PM </b> <br />

+<b>The Agentic Pivot: Scaling Product Security in the Era of AI & Autonomy </b> <br />

+<b>Topic Details: </b> <br />

+he shift from traditional development to AI-integrated "agentic" workflows has fundamentally changed the Product Security landscape.
+This 2-hour deep dive cuts through the noise to focus on high-leverage activities: strategic threat modeling, securing the LLM layer, and evaluating the modern tooling ecosystem without the vendor hype.
+We will explore how the role of the security professional is evolving from a tactical reviewer to a strategic architect.
+Whether you're looking to implement applied crypto or trying to ace a System Design interview, this session provides the frameworks needed to lead in the 2026 threat landscape.
+No fluff-just the blueprint for building at speed.

+<b>Speaker - [Fazil Khan]</b> <br />

+Fazil Khan is a Staff Product Security Leader and Enterprise Architect with over a decade of experience securing high-stakes energy-tech and digital platforms.
+Based in Saudi Arabia, Fazil specializes in "Security by Design," moving beyond the compliance checklist to embed defense-in-depth directly into the product lifecycle.
+​His expertise spans the technical spectrum-from scaling service-mesh mTLS across multi-cloud environments to architecting the next generation of context-aware AI monitoring systems.
+A firm believer in the "security as an enabler" philosophy, Fazil partners with engineering teams to solve complex architectural challenges and mentors startup founders in building resilient, privacy-first MVPs.
+Whether he’s deep-diving into LLM security or leading sessions for the OWASP community, Fazil is dedicated to hardening the systems that power our digital world.

 <h2>OWASP SecureApp 2025 – Joint Summit </h2><br />
 <b>Date - 10 November 2025 </b> <br />
 <b>Time - 9:00 AM to 3:00 PM </b> <br />